dvfleet413/inventory_manager/spec.md

   - Upon account creation, username is validated as unique (email can be reused)
 - [x] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying
   - Products can be Created (by Admin), Read (by Admins or Employees), Updated (all attributes by Admin, quantity by Employee), and Deleted (by Admin)
-- [ ] Ensure that users can't modify content created by other users
+- [x] Ensure that users can't modify content created by other users
+  - Authorization in ProductsController prevents users from reading or updating Product from another Company, redirects to '/products'
 - [x] Include user input validations
   - For Product:
     - Create and Update actions are validated by form input types ('text' for product[name], 'number' with step '0.01' for product[price] and 'number' for product[quantity]) in view